msfa12th/heartsense/README.md

 ## Predictive Supervised Machine Learning:

-**Dataset:** The dataset had 13 columns, 12 features and 1 target (cardio).
+**Dataset:** The cardio risk dataset was used for ML.
+The dataset had 13 columns, 12 features and 1 target (cardio).
 The target has two classes (0- heart disease absent, 1-heart disease present).

 **Libraries used:** Scikit-learn, Keras, Tensorflow